zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    is removed when the new filter is successfully added.

-   :id: The ID associated with the logging stream to filter.
+   :param id: The ID associated with the logging stream to filter.

-   :filter: A record describing the desired logging parameters.
+   :param filter: A record describing the desired logging parameters.

    :returns: True if the filter was successfully added, false if